 Blitz Bowl is one of Games Workshop’s three new family oriented games that are being sold exclusively for the time being in Barnes and Nobles.
 These games are part of GW’s push to expand their customer base into the family market.
 The other two games are Space Marine Adventures: Labyrinth of the Necrons and The Lord of the Rings: Quest for Mount Doom.
 Each of these games can be seen as a gateway game for younger players to be exposed to the worlds of GW’s standard line of games for older customers.
 In each case, the miniatures are the same style and size of the miniatures used in their main games and are completely interchangeable with those games.
-These new games for families will be accompanied soon by a line of fiction books, written for pre-teen children, set in the 40K and Age of Sigmar universes of GW’s two most popular games.
-By and large the response seems to be very positive by parents who play GW games and want child-appropriate games to introduce their children to their hobby with.
+These new games for families are accompanied by a line of fiction books, written for pre-teen children, set in the 40K and Age of Sigmar universes of GW’s two most popular games.
 As a parent of pre-teen children and a teacher who runs a school gaming club, I’m very happy to see GW pushing in this direction.
 So how do they do with their new family friendly initiative and Blitz Bowl?
 Do I recommend it to other teachers running school gaming clubs and parents looking for beginning miniatures games to play with their children?
 How do my own children like it?
 Let’s take a look!

 Here's a very cool archeological finding in Azerbaijan.
 It's a copy of the ancient game called 58 Holes or Hounds and Jackals today.
 This instance of the game appears to be about 4000 years old.
 An example of the game was found earlier in the tomb Egyptian Pharaoh Amenemhat IV from 1800 BCE.
 So the game was apparently a popular one, as it obviously spread around the ancient world throughout the Middle East.